-- Clear the hallways and remain their room or area until the "All Clear" is announced. - Continue instruction as usual
+- clear the hallways and remain their room or area until the "All Clear" is announced. - continue instruction as usual, if safe to do so

 The BRT and School Safety Agents will address the issue and conduct a building sweep.
 Anyone found in restrooms, hallways, stairwells, or the lobby will be taken to a designated area until the "All Clear" announcement is made.